Khazeni family

-The Khazeni family (خازنی), Khazeni-Rad and Khazenifar family was a prominent Iranian industrial and mercantile family, active in Iran from the Qajar dynasty.
-Throughout the 20th century the main activities of the family were the manufacture and distribution of steel and fabrics products through its company The Cheltenham Company, which included the import of Japanese Iron and commodities such as cotton.
+The Khazeni family (خازنی), Khazeni-Rad and Khazenifar family were a prominent Iranian industrial and mercantile family, active in Iran from the Qajar dynasty.

+Throughout the 20th century, the main activities of the family were the manufacture and distribution of steel and fabric products through its company, The Cheltenham Company, which included the import of Japanese Iron and commodities such as cotton.

 History

-The Khazeni, Khazeni-Rad and Khazenifar families consist of three separate lineages, interlinked through bloodlines.
-After having been known as Khazeni-Allangei (Arrangei) and Abbasian, the families opted to drop the affixes and change the family name at the time of Reza Shah.
+The Khazeni, Khazeni-Rad, and Khazenifar families have three separate lineages interlinked through bloodlines.

+After being known as Khazeni-Allangei (Arrangei) and Abbasian, the families opted to drop the affixes and change the family name at the time of Reza Shah.

-The first Tehran resident of the family, Agha Baba Khazeni is buried at Imamzadeh Abdullah, Rey.
-Agha Khan Khazeni, one of the founding members of the family is buried at the gateway of Shāh Abdol Azīm Shrine in the city of Rey, south of Tehran.
+The first Tehran resident of the family, Agha Baba Khazeni, is buried at Imamzadeh Abdullah, Rey.

+"Agha Khazeni", one of the founding members of the family, is buried at the gateway of Shāh Abdol Azīm Shrine in the city of Rey, south of Tehran.

+Before Tehran, the family had a history in Yazd but moved to Tehran province in the 1780s.
+Recent data reveals the family's history in the central desert city of Yazd, but records are scant.

-The Khazeni families of Tehran became well-known and prominent in Tehran by establishing the Japanese stainless steel import lines and help found a private hospital, called Arad General Hospital.
+The Khazeni families of Tehran became well-known and prominent in Tehran by establishing the Japanese stainless steel import lines and helped found a private hospital called Arad General Hospital.

 The Cheltenham Company began operating on 21 December 1954 with a board of two directors to become, five years later, one of Iran's largest import companies of Iron commodities.
-In 1967 the family group created the first industrial pressure gauge importing company in Iran.
-In 1977, the company also began investing in Texas universities but pulled their investments after during 1978 political turmoil in Iran.
-The company was bought out on March 2, 1981, after the Iranian revolution.
+In 1967, the family group created the first industrial pressure gauge importing company in Iran.

+In 1977, the company also began investing in Texas but pulled their investments after during 1978 political turmoil in Iran.
+The company was bought out by a local competitor on March 2, 1981, after the Iranian revolution.

-The Abbasian family was known throughout Karaj and Tehran.
-They were famous for being the first doctors in the Asara area and being one of the more prominent families in Karaj before the revolution.
-The Abbasian family was split at the time of Reza Shah due to internal disputes and they are now known as the Abbasian and Abbasian-Nik families.
+The Abbasian side of the family was known throughout Karaj and Tehran.
+They were well known for being the first doctors in the Asara area and being one of the more prominent families in Karaj before the revolution.
+The Abbasian family was split at the time of Reza Shah due to internal disputes, and they are also now known as the Abbasian and Abbasian-Nik families.

 Family Organizations & Companies

 The Khazeni-Rad side of the family began its expansion into the United Kingdom in the 1960s.
-The Khazenifar side joined them in creating multiple companies, and helped the family move into retail, specialist dental and restaurant companies in the north of England.

-The Khazeni's are also based in Qatar, United Arab Emirates and the United States with interests in various other countries.
+The Khazenifar side joined them in creating multiple companies and helped the family move into retail, specialist dental and restaurant companies in northern England.
+The Khazenis are also based in Qatar, United Arab Emirates and the United States with interests in various other countries.